 And when the hour was come, He sat down, and the twelve apostles with Him.
-And He said to them, With desire I have desired to eat this passover with you before I suffer: for I say to you I will not drink of the fruit of the vine until the kingdom of God shall come.
+And He said to them, With desire I have desired to eat this passover with you before I suffer: for I say to you I will not drink of the fruit of the vine until the kingdom of God shall come (Luke 22:14-17).

 It is the end.
-From that strange moment when Jesus blinked from heaven into Mary's womb, until now, He had experienced the human situation.
-He had experienced limitation, finite humanity, frailty, and the relentless track of fallen angels.
+From that strange moment when Jesus blinked across the universe from heaven into Mary's womb, until now, He had experienced the human situation.
+He had known limitation, finite humanity, frailty, and the relentless track of fallen angels.
 He had walked His path as Messiach.
-The bullseye of Satan and his imps was painted constantly on Jesus' back, and He travelled onward toward Calvary.
-Now, just hours from the cross, He has come to the end.
+The bullseye of Satan and his imps painted constantly on Jesus' back, He continued to Calvary.
+Now, but hours from the cross, He has come to the end.
 Everything is at stake.
-All the forces of evil are barking at His heels.
+The very armies of evil are barking at His heels.
 His work in this phase of His mission is at the point of completion.

 It is time for one last gathering round the table.
 Let's gather round with Him.